code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 keytool -importcert -keystore server-truststore.jks -alias client-public-key -file client-public-key.cer -storepass server-truststore-p455w0rd -noprompt
 ```

 Now (if needed) move the created JKS files into <var>src/main/resources</var>.
-The result should be as shown below.
+The result should be as shown below:

 <figure>
     <img src="{{ site.url }}/assets/images/spring-ws/mutual-authentication-jks-files.png" alt="mutual authentication jks files">
 </figure>

+If you would like to visualize the content of the above-generated artifacts you can use a tool like [Portecle](http://portecle.sourceforge.net/){:target="_blank"} which is a Java based GUI for managing keystores.

 # Setup the Client Keystore and Truststore